Reviews Report

 Methodology

 Reviews.com reviews products, services, and companies based on five criteria to help readers understand how companies compare based on similar metrics.
-As for average pricing, we used Bankrate.com’s data of car insurance rates, based on the profiles of a 40-year male and female.
+As for average pricing, we used Bankrate.com’s most recent analyses of car insurance rates (leveraging industry rate data such as Quadrant) to benchmark the typical range of premium changes when adding a teen driver.
 For full coverage, the details used were the following:

 - $100,000 bodily injury liability per person